-Arthritis can affect anyone no matter what their age.
+Arthritis can affect anyone no matter their age.
 It commonly affects many people who are 55 years old or older.

 There are well over 90 different types of arthritis.
 Osteoarthritis and rheumatoid arthritis are the most common forms which tend to occur more in older adults.

 Arthritis is simply the inflammation of the joints.
 When you look at your joints, it’s a combination of membranes, cartilage, bones, ligaments, and fluids.
-When arthritis occurs it could happen in any of these places which can and does cause a huge amount of pain and discomfort.
+When arthritis occurs it could happen in any of these places which can and do cause a huge amount of pain and discomfort.
 It could be in the form of an infection, the cartilage could be wearing thin, or your fluid could be low and not nourishing your cartilage and joints.

 It starts by affecting the hands and feet and then will slowly spread to many other joints.
-It’s an autoimmune disease which means a person’s immune system is attacking the line of the joints causes the inflammation.
-A person who suffers with rheumatoid arthritis may even discover that it also causes joint deformity.
+It’s an autoimmune disease which means a person’s immune system is attacking the line of the joints causes inflammation.
+A person who suffers from rheumatoid arthritis may even discover that it also causes joint deformity.

 Rheumatoid arthritis is a horrible disease.
-It can be very mild discomfort one day and absolute horrific pain the next.
+It can be very mild discomfort one day and absolutely horrific pain the next.
 The pain can also come and go, with mild signs in a few weeks to many in a few months.
 The most common symptoms are stiffness when you wake up in the morning which lasts for more than an hour, a loss of weight and appetite, becoming anemic due to the low count of red blood cells, and puffy hands.

 Osteoarthritis is more common in women older than 45.

-Osteoarthritis unfortunately has many symptoms.
+Osteoarthritis, unfortunately, has many symptoms.
 You’ll discover that there will be a lot of pain, problems moving your joints, and morning stiffness.
 The timing of the stiffness is a good indicator.
 The stiffness will last approximately 25 minutes and will get better.
 Other symptoms will include having a limited range of motion, your joints becoming warm and your joints feeling tender.
 Osteoarthritis affects many joints:

 If you are suffering from pain in your joints seek immediate advice from your doctor who will be able to help you.
 You don’t have to live in constant pain anymore because there are medications that are available which will help you.